 Days 10-13: Visit Point Reyes, California (This was a change of plan.)

-We had planned to go to Yosemite National Park and stay at the Evergreen Lodge , but were unable to do so because of the wild fires that that were ravaging the area forcing the park to close.
+Unfortunately, the rangers were forced to close the park because of the smoke.
 This was really upsetting because of the devastating damage to the natural habitat around this area.
 Disappointingly, we’d thought this would be one of the highlights of our trip.

 A quick change of plans, a hasty Airbnb booking into The Hideaway in the Woods in Inverness, a new hire car and we were soon off to Point Reyes National Seashore, California.
 This Californian national park is a short drive of only 45 minutes.
 Point Reyes is a vast expanse of protected coastline just North of San Francisco.
 It is a haven for nature lovers.